MrGuts97/MrGuts97/README.md

 ## Objective

 My journey in computers has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Im always practicing to keep my skills to a high standard.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]